 Clean transportation policy and coordination

-Statewide efforts, such as the Climate Commitment Act, the Clean Fuel Standard, and several zero-emission vehicle standards, are also supporting and incentivizing the transition to zero-emission transportation in Washington.
+Statewide efforts — such as the Climate Commitment Act, the Clean Fuel Standard, and zero-emission vehicle standards — also support and incentivize the transition to zero-emission transportation in Washington.

-The Washington Interagency Electric Vehicle Coordinating Council (EV Council) was created in the 2022 legislative session so that state agencies can better collaborate on efforts to accelerate electric vehicle adoption and reduce transportation sector greenhouse gas emissions.
+The Washington Interagency Electric Vehicle Coordinating Council (EV Council) was created in the 2022 legislative session, so state agencies can better collaborate on efforts to accelerate electric vehicle adoption and reduce transportation sector greenhouse gas emissions.